 The Aeroplan® Credit Card debuted in late 2021 as Air Canada’s foray back into the U.S. credit card market.
-Issued by Chase, this card boasts quite a few unique perks and a welcome offer that’s been worth up to 100,000 points.
+Issued by Chase, this card boasts quite a few unique perks and a loyalty program that can be very valuable for points and miles travelers.

 Let’s take a look at the details.

 The latest Aeroplan card welcome bonus allows you to earn 70,000 points after you spend $3,000 on purchases in the first 3 months.
 We value Aeroplan points at 1.5 cents apiece, making this bonus worth $1,050 based on that valuation.